isabeldahlgren/note-bank/README.md

-# Note bank
+# The Note Bank

-Welcome to the note bank.
-This is a website with bite-sized explainers of mathematical concepts.
+This is a website with bite-sized explainers of mathematical concepts, aimed at undergraduates.
+The goal is for students to have access to top-notch lecture notes.

 Want to contribute?
 You're most welcome to write up notes or make changes to the code.
-Thank you.
+It mustn't be anything grand - even small changes are much appreciated.

+Here is an [Overleaf template](https://www.overleaf.com/project/62e3dcc83f59d5558887bdbd) for a lecture note.
+The same files can also be found under the directory `template`.
+Once you're done, submit a pull request with your lecture note.
+If you're not comfortable with GitHub, feel free to [email](mailto:isabelda@kth.se).

+Thanks!